Csappington/fact_checker_service/README.md

 # fact_checker_service
-Fact-checker API for use with fact-checker plugin
+Fact-checker API for use with fact-checker plugin.

 Small REST API for use with the fact-checker plugin that allows for the storage of fact-checking reports received from the plugin.